ExFace/Core/Docs/creating_metamodels/Expressions_and_formulas.md

 ## Formulas

 Formulas are similar to those in Microsoft Excel.
 Many properties of widgets, behaviors and actions support formulas.
-A formula MUST start with `=` and may contain other formulas, model aliases and scalar values.
+A formula MUST start with `=` and may contain other formulas, model aliases, scalar values and mathematical/logical operators.
+See [detailed formula syntax guide](Formula_syntax.md)

-Each formula has its own set of arguments.
-Some of them are mandatory, others are optional or may have default values.

-Formulas are resolved by the workbench at certain points of time

-- static formulas can be resolved at any time - e.g. when a widget is rendered, etc.
-- data-driven formulas are resolved by the workbench when data is read - i.e. when reading input data for actions or mappers, on widget prefill, etc.

-Some formulas also support placeholders in their string arguments.
-Additionally there is the `=ReplacePlaceholders()` formula, that allows to use placeholders virtually anywhere!
-Note, that using placeholders will most likely make any formula non-static.

 ### Examples: